Starting from the Ground Up

-Since the 1980s, our team of industry specialists have provided dependable solutions for foundations on projects ranging from residential communities to large-scale infrastructure, including bridges, embankments and road and sewer networks.
+Since the 1980s, our team of industry specialists and environmental engineering experts has provided dependable solutions for foundations on projects ranging from residential communities to large-scale infrastructure, including bridges, embankments, and road and sewer networks.

-We have also completed geotechnical engineering assignments for foundation design of high-rise buildings, townhouse developments, shopping complexes and production facilities.
+We have also completed geotechnical engineering assignments for the foundation design of high-rise buildings, townhouse developments, shopping complexes, and production facilities.

 All of these projects rely on the strength of the soil on which they stand, making them potentially high-risk projects.
 From site investigations to design recommendations, our technical expertise can reduce your project risk through full-cycle ground engineering analysis of your unique project needs.

 In Ontario, our team is certified by the MTO Registry Appraisal and Qualification System (RAQS) for Medium Complexity foundation engineering.

 - Geotechnical Soil and Rock Investigation and In-Situ Testing